Connect with others who understand.

 Lupus Chills Without Fever: Causes and Management

 Have you ever gotten the chills without having a fever?
-“I can be at a perfectly comfortable temperature for hours, not feel cold, and suddenly get chills over my whole body,” one MyLupusTeam member wrote.
-The sensation of feeling cold and shivery without explanation can be alarming and physically uncomfortable.
+“I can be at a perfectly comfortable temperature for hours, not feel cold, and suddenly get chills over my whole body,” one MyLupusTeam member said.
+Another member shared, “Yesterday I woke up feeling cold, even though the temperature indoors was over 70 degrees Fahrenheit.
+I had to put the central heating on, and even when dressed, I still felt shivery.”

 Does Lupus Cause Chills?

-Lupus is an autoimmune disorder characterized by the immune system malfunctioning.
-There are several types of lupus, the most common being systemic lupus erythematosus.
-Normally, our bodies produce proteins called antibodies to fight off foreign invaders such as bacteria and viruses.
-However, in autoimmune disorders such as lupus, these antibodies mistakenly target the body’s own organs and tissues.
+Lupus is an autoimmune disorder that causes the immune system to malfunction.
+There are different types of lupus.
+The most common one is systemic lupus erythematosus.
+Normally, your body makes proteins called antibodies to fight off foreign substances such as bacteria and viruses.
+In autoimmune disorders such as lupus, these antibodies mistakenly target the body’s own organs and tissues.

-This misguided immune response can give rise to a range of symptoms.
+This misguided immune response can cause a wide range of symptoms.
 Chills are not generally considered a common symptom of lupus.
-However, lupus can have many physical manifestations, and it is theoretically possible that chills could be one of those symptoms.
+But because lupus can affect many parts of the body, some people may experience chills as part of their overall condition.

 • Fatigue